Institute of Astronomy, Cambridge: History

 From 1990 to 1998, the Royal Greenwich Observatory was based in Cambridge, where it occupied Greenwich House on a site adjacent to the Institute of Astronomy.

 Teaching

-The department teaches 3rd and 4th year undergraduates as part of the Natural Sciences Tripos or Mathematical Tripos.
-Around 30 students normally study the masters which consists of a substantial research project (around 1/3 of the masters) and students have an opportunity to study courses such as General Relativity, Cosmology, Black Holes, Extrasolar Planets, Astrophysical Fluid Dynamics, Structure and Evolution of Stars & Formation of Galaxies.
-In addition, there are around 12 to 18 graduate PhD students at the department per year, mainly funded by the STFC.
+The department teaches about thirty 3rd and 4th year undergraduates as part of the Natural Sciences Tripos or Mathematical Tripos.
+Courses include General Relativity, Cosmology, Black Holes, Extrasolar Planets, Astrophysical Fluid Dynamics, Structure and Evolution of Stars & Formation of Galaxies, and students also complete a research project.
+In addition, there are around 12 to 18 graduate PhD students at the department each year, mainly funded by the STFC.
 The graduate programme is particularly unusual in the UK as the students are free to choose their own PhD supervisor or adviser from the staff at the department, and this choice is often made as late as the end of their first term.

 Notable current staff

 An incomplete list of notable current members of the department.